-When you’re shopping for a high-performance blender, you’ll likely find yourself comparing two well-known brands, Vitamix and Blendtec.
-It’s a comparison that many others have had to make before purchasing their new blender, and it can be a little confusing.
+When you’re shopping for a high-performance blender, you’ll likely find yourself comparing two well-known brands, Vitamix vs Blendtec.
+These are the top 2 brands in America and both have a long history of having the highest quality, best customer service, and most powerful blenders.
+This is a comparison that many others have had to make before purchasing their new blender, and it can be a little confusing.

-Both Vitamix and Blendtec offer some of the world’s top performers, and they are all moderately expensive.
+Both manufacturer’s offer the best blender money can buy, and they are all priced moderate to very expensive.
 This article will highlight the differences between each company and help you decide which is the best fit for your needs.

 Horsepower: Who Has the Most?